When discussing social media marketing with potential clients, I often have to address some misconceptions they have about social media marketing.

 13. No Need to Integrate Social Media Marketing into Your IMC Strategy

-As I mentioned above social media must not be placed in a silo.
+As I mentioned above, do not place social media in a silo.

 It needs integrating into the IMC strategy of your organisation for best results.